How to Create a Social Media Marketing Campaign

-While you certainly wouldn’t want to miss out on opportunities to engage with potential buyers, you mustn’t fall victim to false economies either.
+While you certainly wouldn’t want to miss opportunities to engage with potential buyers, you mustn’t fall victim to false economies either.

-As mentioned earlier, social networking giants now control almost 70% of global internet usage.
+As mentioned, social networking giants now control almost 70% of global internet usage.

 So unless you already have significant organic growth, you won’t be able to compete effectively against bigger competitors who leverage paid promotions and SEO tactics to attract visitors.

 On the flip side, though, paying for social media ad space has become increasingly popular among B2B firms due to the growing demand for targeted exposure.